Purple Line opponents argue that construction violates federal water protections

 Doing so violated the Clean Water Act, the opponents said, because the Corps didn’t consider their idea that the state improve east-west mass transit by upgrading bus service, which they say would have done no, or less, harm.

-“We put the government on notice that there was a better way to do this, and they simply ignored it,” David W. Brown, the opponents’ lawyer, told a three-judge panel in a virtual hearing in the U.S. Court of Appeals for the 4th Circuit in Richmond.
+“We put the government on notice that there was a better way to do this, and they simply ignored it,” David W. Brown, the opponents’ lawyer, told a three-judge panel in a virtual hearing at the U.S. Court of Appeals for the 4th Circuit in Richmond.

 U.S. District Judge James K. Bredar rejected the opponents’ arguments in April, saying the state had “clearly demonstrated” that the Purple Line design under construction was the “least environmentally damaging practicable alternative.”